burakbayramli/kod/nomadicterrain/README.md

 wikiloc.com, sign-up and download, and drop the gpx files under `trails` directory (defined above) and simply visit `/trail/<file.gpx>` which will plot the trail.

+## POI / ROI

+The ROI file above can be searched by keyword.
+Any matching point or region will be listed, once clicked, is shown as either a list of points or single point.
+I included some camping locations as points in the file, also some region based national parks.
+But region the user can put anything in this file, for example the Berlin Wall / dividing line between East and West?
+Put them here!

 ## Elevation